Andrew C Liu, PhD

 About Andrew C Liu

-I am an Associate Professor in the Department of Physiology and Aging, College of Medicine.
-I obtained my Ph.D. in Biochemistry at the University of Michigan Medical Center and was trained in Molecular Genetics and Genomics as a postdoc at the Scripps Research Institute.
-I studied the unfolded protein response in my Ph.D. graduate research.
-Since 2003, I’ve been studying the molecular, cellular, and physiological mechanisms of mammalian circadian clocks, first as a postdoc (2003-2006), then as an institute fellow and group manager (2006-2008), and as a principal investigator (2008-present).
-I joined UF in 2018, and prior to that, I was an Assistant and then Associate Professor in the Department of Biological Sciences at the University of Memphis where I taught several courses at both undergraduate (Biochemistry, Introduction to Biology) and graduate levels (Biological Clocks), and led a successful extramurally funded research program.
+I am a Professor in the Department of Physiology and Aging, College of Medicine.
+I earned my Ph.D. in Biochemistry from the University of Michigan Medical Center, focusing on ER stress signaling and the unfolded protein response.
+I completed postdoctoral training in Molecular Genetics and Genomics at The Scripps Research Institute.
+Since 2003, I have researched the molecular, cellular, and physiological mechanisms of mammalian circadian clocks—first as a postdoc (2003-2006), then as an institute fellow and group manager (2006-2008), and as a principal investigator (2008-present).
+I joined the University of Florida in 2018 where I conduct research and also participate in teaching.
+I have previously served as an Assistant and Associate Professor in the Department of Biological Sciences at the University of Memphis (2008-2017).

 Teaching Profile